nhoizey/nicolas-hoizey.photo/src/collections/photos/the-city-that-never-sleeps/index.md

 ---

 The City That Never Sleeps is a well-known nickname for New York City, famously employed in the "Theme from New York, New York", covered by Frank Sinatra.

+This photo was taken from the terrasse of the 230 Fifth rooftop bar.